jandriambolisoa/PRINS/core/python/prins-py/README.md

-# Prins API Python module

-The module is available as the `prins` folder.

-## prins
-Contains the heart of the pipeline.
-Where the normalized paths are coded and generated.
+# prins-py
+The python API to manage a project in the PRINS Pipeline.

+This repository is a submodule of [PRINS](https://github.com/jandriambolisoa/PRINS), the Prince Animation Framework.